How Tysabri works

 Multiple sclerosis (MS) is a progressive immune-mediated neurodegenerative disorder.
 Immune cells cross the blood-brain barrier (the endothelial cells that form the blood vessels in the brain and provide a barrier between the brain and the blood) and attack the protein coat called myelin that protects the nerve cells.
 Without myelin, nerve impulses are interrupted or poorly transmitted, which results in impaired vision and loss of muscle control and balance, among other symptoms.
 RRMS is the most common form of MS where patients go through periods of worsening neurological symptoms (relapse) followed by periods of partial or complete recovery (remission).

-Tysabri is an antibody therapy which treats RRMS by blocking the entry of immune cells into the brain.
+Tysabri is an antibody therapy which treats relapsing MS by blocking the entry of immune cells into the brain.

 Ordinarily, in order to cross the blood-brain barrier, immune cells must interact with a protein complex found on the surface of endothelial cells that make up blood-brain barrier.
 This complex is made up of two proteins, VCAM-1 and alpha-4-beta-1-integrin.
 Tysabri contains an antibody that recognizes and binds to alpha-4-beta-1-integrin, preventing binding to VCAM-1 and blocking entry of immune cells to the brain.

-Tysabri is administered by intravenous injection once every 28 days.
+Tysabri is administered by intravenous (into-a-vein) or subcutaneous (under-the-skin) injection, at a dosage of 300 mg, once every 28 days.

 Tysabri in clinical trials